akaneru/deckforge/README.md

 ## Todo

 - finish all analyzer for stats
-- other feature (work in progress)
+- other features (work in progress)